-DFES understands the importance of creating a safe and inclusive environment for all employees and with fire stations being a home away from home, privacy is necessary.
-All new DFES fire stations are built with individual sleeping quarters to provide firefighters with equal space and privacy.
+DFES understands the importance of creating a safe and inclusive environment for all employees All new DFES fire stations are built with individual sleeping quarters to provide firefighters with equal space and privacy.
 Existing fire stations with shared sleeping quarters have been modified with privacy screens and all stations are equipped with lockable, gender neutral, toilet and shower areas to ensure privacy for all individuals and to accommodate for future growth.